5.5. comp neuro#

 then, V1 has differently shaped receptive fields

-efficient coding hypothesis - learns different combinations (e.g. lines) that can efficiently represent images
+efficient coding hypothesis - brain learns different combinations (e.g. lines) that can efficiently represent images

 brain is trying to learn faithful and efficient representations of an animalâs natural environment